tengfoonglam/cuda-training-series/exercises/hw5/notes.md

      (4 bytes/int * 8000000 ints) / (250 * 10 ^ -6 s) * (10^-9 GB / B) = 128 gbps
 - At a smaller N, the warp shuffle is noticeably faster than parallel reduction (30% faster)
 - For 32M case, there are not enough threads for each element for the input array so the sum was incorrect.
 Max number of threads 1024 * 1024 = 1638400

+#### Revisit row_sums from hw4

+Computation time / ms:
+Naive row sum: 51.437
+Reduction row sum: 7.056
+Column sum: 6.564

+- The row sum is now of similar speed to the column sum